Research series

 The underlying research is a structured dataset of Canadian data-centre projects, provincial power systems, fibre and interconnection, water use, capital and financing, sovereignty policy, and public controversies, each row carrying source URLs and a confidence flag.
 Primary sources are prioritized: IESO, AESO, Hydro-Québec, BC Hydro, the Canada Energy Regulator, ISED, Alberta Major Projects, the federal Impact Assessment Agency, and named investigative reporting.

 New chapters publish daily over the run of the series.
+All chapters are live.
 Related reading: Canada’s AI Compute Landscape.